 In this paper we use a quantum reference frame (a quantum clock) to describe time, the Page and Wootters formalism introduced in \cite{paw,aharonovt,morse,precursori,qtime}.
-This allows us to obtain a description of the measurement of the time at which an event happens which bypasses all the problems of previous proposals.
-Our proposal does not supersede previous ones, which are well suited when considering time as a property of the system itself, and not as a property of a reference system (the clock).
-While we require a minimal extension of textbook quantum theory, it can be recovered immediately by conditioning the quantum state on what the clock shows \cite{paw,aharonovt,morse,precursori,qtime}.
+This allows us to obtain a description of the measurement of the time at which an event happens which bypasses most problems of previous proposals.
+Our proposal does not supersede previous ones, which are well suited when considering time as a property of the system itself, and not as a property of a reference (the clock).
+However, our proposal is simple, when compared to others: this allows us to extend it to situations beyond time-of-arrival that other proposals cannot treat and makes it appealing for experimental tests.
+While we employ a (slight) extension of textbook quantum theory, that theory can be recovered by conditioning the system state on what the clock shows~\cite{paw,aharonovt,morse,precursori,qtime}.

 For the sake of definiteness, we first focus on the description of the time of arrival of a 1-dimensional particle at a position $D$ (the position of the detector), and then show how the same mechanism can be easily extended to the measurement of the time of occurrence of any event.
 The particle at time $t$ is described by its state $|\psi({t})\>$ and the time reference is a continuous quantum degree of freedom described by a Hilbert space ${\cal H}_c$ with delta-normalized basis states $|{t}\>$.
 We can write the global state of particle plus reference as \cite{paw,aharonovt,morse,precursori,qtime}